Modular Equipment Transporter

 Astronauts nicknamed the MET "the rickshaw".
-It was pulled using a pulling bar in the front.
+It was pulled using a pulling bar at the front.
 The majority of the payload of the MET consisted of part of the Apollo Lunar Surface Experiments Package (ALSEP)., including a portable magnetometer, as well as various tools and space to transport samples.
 The performance of the MET was described as "adequate".
 In fact, astronauts Alan Shepard and Edgar Mitchell were disappointed by the MET's performance.
-During one of the traverses they had to carry the MET together because it was too difficult to pull the MET through the rough lunar terrain.
+During one of the traverses they had to carry the MET together because it was too difficult to pull it through the rough lunar terrain.

 The two nitrogen-filled rubber tires on the MET were the first tires on the Moon.
 They were designed by Goodyear Tire and Rubber Company and called Experimental Lunar Tires (XLTs).
-The biggest challenge for Goodyear was NASA specifications required that the inner tube be inflated to 1.5 psi on the Moon surface-a difficult task.
-A tire with 1.5 psi on Earth has an inflation pressure of 16.2 psi on the Moon because atmospheric pressure (14.7 psi) isn't a factor there.
+The biggest challenge for Goodyear was that NASA specifications required the inner tube be inflated to 1.5 psi on the Moon surface; a difficult task.
+A tire with 1.5 psi on Earth has an inflation pressure of 16.2 psi on the Moon because atmospheric pressure (14.7 psi) is not a factor there.
 Goodyear solved the gauge pressure problem by having NASA partially inflate the inner tube with nitrogen so that on the Moon it reached 1.5 psi.
 The tire maker gave the synthetic rubber tube a special coating to improve gas retention.
 These tires worked well for the small MET rickshaw.
 The later Lunar Roving Vehicle demanded wheels or tires that could handle a much greater weight and could travel much farther than the MET.
 NASA went with General Motors and they designed a wire-mesh wheel that didn't allow lunar dust to get stuck in the wheels.